alexpages/job-search-engine/README.md

 - Java and Spring Boot
 - Apache Kafka for messaging queue
 - Open NLP for Business Layer as in language processing
-- JSoup for HTML/Web Scraping
+- JSoup and Selenium for HTML/Web Scraping
 - MongoDB for Data Base
 - Spring Web for minimal frontend